danielbohn/akka/akka-docs/rst/scala/fault-tolerance.rst

 If the exception escalate all the way up to the root guardian it will handle it in the same way as the default strategy defined above.

+You can combine your own strategy with the default strategy by using `orElse` of the partial functions:

+.. includecode:: code/docs/actor/FaultHandlingDocSpec.scala
+   :include: default-strategy-fallback

 Stopping Supervisor Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^